TDoresCruz/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD Candidate in the department of Organizational Sciences (Faculty of Social Sciences) at the Vrije Universiteit Amsterdam.
 I study gossip in Bianca Beersma's ERC-Consolidator Grant Project [FORCE-OF-GOSSIP][].
-I am also the student-representative for the [Kurt Lewin Institute][]
+I am also the student-representative for the [Kurt Lewin Institute][].
 [FORCE-OF-GOSSIP]: https://bit.ly/force-gossip
 [Kurt Lewin Institute]: https://kurtlewininstituut.nl